Skip to main content

 A bug in the Metadata API

-In some cases, the Changed on date will display the time of the comparison, and the Changed by field will display the username of the Salesforce user running the comparison.
-In both cases, this information is likely to be incorrect.
-This is not a bug in Gearset, but unfortunately a limitation of the Salesforce Metadata API.
-(This is discussed in further detail later on in this article.)
+In some cases, you might notice the Changed on date showing the time of the comparison, and Changed by displaying the username of the user running it.
+This is not a Gearset issue, but a limitation of Salesforce’s Metadata API.

 'Changed on' dates are carried over in org refreshes